 Yes, parking in the Old Market and the rest of Downtown Omaha is usually metered or located in paid garages.
 During CWS, special event rates often apply, so expect to pay a flat fee rather than an hourly rate.

-Downtown Omaha has bike racks scattered throughout the area, and many Downtown Omaha garages offer designated motorcycle parking spots.
-Check signs when you pull in.
+Downtown Omaha has bike racks scattered throughout the area, including near Ruth Sokolof Theater on Mike Fahey Street between 14th and 15th Streets, and many garages offer designated motorcycle parking spots.
+Check signs when you pull in to a garage.
+And remember to bring a bike lock — corrals will not be staffed.

 What if I don’t want to drive to Charles Schwab Field?

-If you don’t want to drive to Baseball Village events, rideshares like Uber and Lyft operate throughout Omaha.
-Electric scooters and bikes are also available for rent through the ParkMobile app—perfect if you park farther out and want a quick ride to the stadium.
+If you don’t want to drive to the CWS, rideshares like Uber and Lyft operate throughout Omaha.
+Electric scooters and bikes are also available for rent through the BCycle app or Lime app — perfect if you park farther out and want a quick ride to the stadium.
 Or catch the ORBT for as low as $1.25.

 Can I leave my car overnight during the CWS?

-It depends.
 Most Park Omaha garages and surface lots do not allow overnight parking unless it’s specifically posted.
-Private lots may have different rules—check signage carefully to avoid getting fined or towed.
+Private lots may have different rules — check signage carefully to avoid getting fined or towed.

 Is ADA parking available for the College World Series?

 Yes, ADA parking is available at Charles Schwab Field and in many nearby lots and garages.
-Spaces are first-come, first-served, so it’s a good idea to arrive early if you need accessible parking.
+All spaces, including van-accessible stalls, are first-come, first-served, so it’s a good idea to arrive early if you need accessible parking.
+It’s free of charge and reserved for vehicles displaying a valid, state-issued disability hangtag or license plate.

 Are RVs allowed to park at the stadium?

 Parking for oversized vehicles like RVs and motorhomes is very limited near the stadium.
-Some private lots may offer spots at a $25 fee.
+While the city does not offer RV parking for the CWS, some private lots may offer spots at a fee.
 It’s best to call ahead to private lots to check availability.

 How early should you arrive for a CWS game?